smashdevcode/nodepdx-demystifying-typescript-decorators/presentation.md

-* Start by showing the Angular 2 demo?
+* Start by showing the Angular 2 demo
  * "If you've seen decorators before, this might have been where you saw them."

 * Need to add message that our decorator implementation is simplistic